cartoon of children walking

 Each kit includes:

-• a one-page piece of paper with tips.
+• A one-page piece of paper with tips.

-Most stories also include an audio version, which can be accessed via QR code link with tactile sticker on each panel.
-Borrowing libraries must complete a survey to give us feedback after checking out a kit.
+• Most stories also include an audio version, which can be accessed via QR code link with tactile sticker on each panel.

 Available Story Stroll Kits